allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance-part-i.md

 for each item from the first one: the complexity is no longer symmetric between the two lists.
 If we change the order of the lists, the result of AND operation does not change, but the cost of performing the calculation does.
 It pays to have the shorter of the two list as the first in order, and the difference can be huge.
 The cost also depends very much on the data, i.e. how big the intersection of the two lists is.
-If the intersection is empty, looking for even the first element of first list in the second list will move the second list’s pointer to the end, and the algorithm will finish very quickly.
+If the intersection is empty, even looking for the first list’s first element in the second list will move the second list’s pointer to the end, and the algorithm will finish very quickly.
 The upper limit on the size of the result list (which in turn puts a lower limit on algorithmic complexity) is _min(m, n)_.

 If we’re performing the AND NOT rather than AND operation, the match condition has to be reversed from _found_ to _not found_.
-While the result changes if we exchange the two lists, algorithmic properties are the same as for AND, especially the asymmetry in how the first and second list’s size affects the computational cost.
+While the result changes when we exchange the two lists, algorithmic properties are the same as for AND, especially the asymmetry in how the first and second list’s size affects the computational cost.